leo27945875/parallel_pso/README.md

 | 2*128  |  0.1980450333406528 |
 | 1*256  |  0.19917888169487316 |

+According to the table above, we can see that when block shape = (1, 256) or (2, 128), the cuPSO gets the best performance.
+This is due to the `memory coalescing` technique.

 | Block Shape | Exec Time (s) |
 |  ----  | ----  |
 | 1*64   |  0.2076006976266702 |